-Interpersonal and social rhythm therapy (IPSRT) is used to explore how disruptions in one’s daily routine and relationships can affect their behavioral and emotional well-being.
-It may be used in the treatment of mood disorders and is typically administered in three stages.
-IPSRT may be facilitated in either one-on-one or group settings
+Interpersonal and social rhythm therapy (IPSRT) is used to explore how disruptions in someone’s daily routine and relationships can affect their behavioral and emotional well-being.
+It may be used in the treatment of bipolar disorder and is typically administered in three stages.
+IPSRT may be facilitated in either one-on-one or group settings.

 What Is Interpersonal & Social Rhythm Therapy (IPSRT)?

-Interpersonal and social rhythm therapy (IPSRT) is used to explore how a person’s social and daily routines impact their mood.
+Interpersonal and social rhythm therapy (IPSRT) is a form of psychotherapy used to explore how a person’s social and daily routines impact their mood.
 This technique was first developed in the 1990s as a treatment for a variety of mood disorders, but is most commonly used for those with bipolar disorder.
-The interpersonal piece of IPSRT refers to identifying how relational stress and conflict can cause disruptions in one’s sleep quality, wake cycle, and other important aspects of daily life.1
+The “interpersonal” piece of IPSRT refers to identifying how relational stress and conflict can cause disruptions in one’s sleep quality, wake cycle, and other important aspects of daily life.1

 Social Rhythm Metrics in IPSRT